subeash/ASNM_16_Measurement-of-Capacitance-by-Carey-Foster-Bridge/experiment/introduction.md

 ## Introduction

-***Mitsubishi Movemaster RM-501*** To determine the capacitance of an unknown capacitor in-terms of standard mutual inductance.
+***Circuit diagram for measurement of capacitance by Carey Foster Bridge*** To determine the capacitance of an unknown capacitor in-terms of standard mutual inductance.

 This bridge is a modification of carey foster bridge.
 It is used to measure the capacitance interms of standard mutual inductances and is then known as Carey foster bridge.